ARM-software/AVH-GetStarted/basic/README.md

 Automated test execution is managed with GitHub Actions and gets triggered on every code change in the repository.
-The program gets built and run on [Arm Virtual Hardware (AVH)](https://www.arm.com/products/development-tools/simulation/virtual-hardware) cloud infrastructure in AWS and the test results can be then observed in repository's [GitHub Actions](https://github.com/ARM-software/VHT-GetStarted/actions).
+The program gets built and run on [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware) cloud infrastructure in AWS and the test results can be then observed in repository's [GitHub Actions](https://github.com/ARM-software/VHT-GetStarted/actions).

 ## Repository Structure